I work as an independent book editor, line editor, and writing consultant. I

 for reporting income.

-Don't put the copyright mark on your manuscript.
+Don't put a copyright mark on your manuscript.
 It makes the writer look like

 an amateur.
 Your publisher will get a copyright in your name.